 lime zest, to taste

-Blend the avocados, agave, lime, vanilla, and stevia until smooth and creamy.
+Blend the avocados, nectar or agave, lime, vanilla, and stevia until smooth and creamy.

 Add the oil, butter, and some zest.
 Blend to incorporate.
 Add more zest if needed.

 Allow to firm in the fridge for at least 8 hours.

 I simply used frozen strawberries that I thawed, pureed with a bit of lime juice, and a few drops of stevia.
 I stirred in some chia seeds to thick the mixture.

 So there ya go!
 Let me know how you like it if you decide to make.
 You can do something more fun and different with the topping if you like.

 Wellness Weekend, Allergy Free Wednesday